naivary/govm/README.md

 `-r` if this is present it will force a `recreation` of the vm if there is a virtual machine registered but not reachable.
 You may also use it to `reload` a virtual machine or group. <br/>

 # Config
 Config files are the way that govm can be manipulated and controlled to serve your purpose.
-There are two types of `vm.cfg` which configure the options for the `virtual machines` you would like to create and `govm.cfg` which is located at `vagrant-wrapper/.govm/govm.cfg/`.
-This file is controlling the software as a whole for examples setting default values or where the virtual machine `metadata` should be saved.
+There are two types of `.cfg-files`
+1. `vm.cfg` which configure the options for the `virtual machines` you would like to create.
+2. [govm.cfg](#govmcfg).
+This file is controlling the software as a whole for example setting default values or where the virtual machine `metadata` should be saved.

 ## default.cfg

 ## govm.cfg

 ## Single-creation
-If you would like to create an
+If you would like to create just one virtual-machine then you habe two options:
+1. You can run `govm -v up`.
+This will create a virtual machine based on the [default.cfg](.govm/default.cfg).
+2. You can run `govm -v up -f your/vm/config/path`.
+This will create a virtual-machine based on the `.cfg` that you provided.

+After the virtual machine is created you may interact with it by using the `ID` of the virtual-machine created by `govm`.
+You can get any `metadata-information` of the running virtual-machines by running `govm -l`.
+After you got the ID you can ran any command that you know from **Vagrant** and more! <br/>

+The syntax for any interaction with the virtual machine is <br/>
+**govm -v [options] -m [ID]**

 ## Group-creation